easybuilders/easybuild-docs/docs/manipulating-dependencies.md

 ### Taking existing modules into account {: #minimal_toolchains_existing_modules }

-You can instruct EasyBuild to take existing modules into account when determining which subtoolchain should be used for each of the dependencies, using the `--use-existing-modules` configuration option.
+You can instruct SimpleBuild to take existing modules into account when determining which subtoolchain should be used for each of the dependencies, using the `--use-existing-modules` configuration option.

-By default existing modules are ignored, meaning that the EasyBuild dependency resolution mechanism will pick a minimal toolchain for each dependency solely based on the available easyconfig files (if the `--minimal-toolchains` configuration option is enabled, that is).
+By default existing modules are ignored, meaning that the SimpleBuild dependency resolution mechanism will pick a minimal toolchain for each dependency solely based on the available simpleconfig files (if the `--minimal-toolchains` configuration option is enabled, that is).

-With `--use-existing-modules` enabled, EasyBuild will first check whether modules exist for the dependencies that were built with the toolchain or any of the subtoolchains (searching top-down).
+With `--use-existing-modules` enabled, SimpleBuild will first check whether modules exist for the dependencies that were built with the toolchain or any of the subtoolchains (searching top-down).
 If so, the toolchain of the first encountered existing module will determine the toolchain being selected.
-If not, the toolchain to use will be determined based on the available easyconfig files.
+If not, the toolchain to use will be determined based on the available simpleconfig files.

 ### Example {: #minimal_toolchains_example }

-Consider the following (partial) easyconfig file for Python v2.7.9 with the `foss/2015b` toolchain:
+Consider the following (partial) simpleconfig file for Python v2.7.9 with the `foss/2015b` toolchain:

 ``` python
 name = 'Python'